alorman/4Runner-Seat-Heat/README.md

 and
 ![](images/disassembly_2.jpg)

-The Toyota wiring diagram (which can very likely be found on helpful forums) shows how the switches work in fairly clear detail.
+The Toyota wiring diagram (which can very likely be found on helpful forums and is impractically large to host in full here) shows how the switches work in fairly clear detail.

 ![](images/wiring-diagrams.svg)